christian-konrad/chronicle-db-on-raft-thesis/src/03a_background_replication.md

   - Maximizing read throughput
   - Returning recent writes is not guaranteed
   - Eventual different responses from different nodes at different points in time

-**Strong Consistency** -
-"A strong consistency model like linearizability provides an easy-to-understand guarantee: informally, all operations behave as if they executed atomically on a single copy of the data.
-However, this guarantee comes at the cost of reduced performance [@attiya1994sequential] and fault tolerance [22] compared to weaker consistency models.  algorithms that ensure stronger consistency properties among replicas are more sensitive to message delays and faults in the network. "
-"To achieve that, an absolute global time order must be maintained" [@lamport1978time]

-( TODO like in raft )

-Strong consistency is important for online transaction or analytical processing with zero tolerance for invalid states.

-- After a succesful write, the written object is immediately accessible from all nodes at the same time.
-What you write is what you will read.
-- TODO more [@gotsman2016cause]
-"requesting stronger consistency in too many places may hurt performance, and requesting it in too few places may violate correctness"

-  - AWS S3 introduced Strong Consistency in 2021 [@amazon2021s3consistency]
-  - Read-after-write and list consistency

-- TODO describe that I opted for strong consistency here
-  - in background or later in implementation?
-- TODO describe my reasoning for this (just reference below explanation of CALM)

-"Ideally, we would like replicated databases to provide strong consistency, i.e., to behave as if a single centralised node handles all operations.
-However, achieving this ideal usually requires synchronisation among replicas, which slows down the database and even makes it unavailable if network connections between replicas fail"

-(The latter does not count for raft if quorum still works)

-"For this reason, modern replicated databases often eschew synchronisation completely; such databases are commonly dubbed eventually consistent [47].
-In these databases, a replica performs an operation requested by a client locally without any synchronisation with other replicas and immediately returns to the client; the effect of the operation is propagated to the other replicas only eventually.
-This may lead to anomalies—behaviours deviating from strong consistency"

 #### The CAP Theorem